tech4me/HDL2Redstone/README.md

 ## Acknowledgments

-* Thanks to Prof. Vaughn Betz for guiding us.
+* Thanks to Prof. Vaughn Betz for supervising us.